But what if they aren’t on active duty anymore?

-The only time a lender is permitted to institute or continue such a proceeding is when a court has given specific approval .
+The only time a lender can institute or continue such a proceeding is when the court gives specific approval .

-Even though, after the filing of the law suit, the second servicer agreed the disputed fees, the Brewster court found that the attempt to collect these fees constituted an SCRA violation.
+Even though, after the filing of the lawsuit, the second servicer agreed to waive the disputed fees, the Brewster court found that the attempt to collect these fees constituted an SCRA violation.

 “[The removal of the fees] does not impact the analysis of whether or not the SCRA was violated in the first place, because we hold that the attempted collection of fees incident to a Notice of Default was itself a part of the foreclosure proceedings barred by the SCRA.
 50 U.S.C.”
 Brewster, f.n.2.

-The Court did not address the issue of punitive damages collectible under §597(a) when there has been an SCRA violation, but left open that issue upon remand.
+The court did not address the issue of punitive damages collectible under §597(a) when there has been an SCRA violation.